 The Service anticipates incidental take of the Bartram's hairstreak will be difficult to detect because of the scattered and seasonal nature of its occurrence.
 A current population estimate of occupied sites or assessment of current habitat conditions is not available, however these sites are believed to have received only limited fire management, in the recent past, and historical fire frequency is not known.
 Butterflies, if present, may be scarce and locally distributed.
 Factors associated with the burn (e.g., seasonality of the burn, if site is burned in entirety, nature of the fire prescription, etc.) will affect the extent of injury or mortality.
 The Bartram's hairstreak occurs throughout the year with variable annual peaks in abundance, so there is no "preferred" window for treatments.
-However, prescribed fires will restore and increase the distribution of pineland croton in treatment areas, perhaps also increasing the distribution, habitat conditions, and timing of prescribed fire, butterflies or larvae may be taken during burns conducted throughout occupied habitat in ENP.
+However, prescribed fires will restore and increase the distribution of pineland croton in treatment areas, perhaps also increasing the distribution of the butterfly.
+Due to the wide array of factors associated with limited butterfly distribution, habitat conditions, and timing of prescribed fire, butterflies or larvae may be taken during burns conducted throughout occupied habitat in ENP.
 Therefore, in order to minimize or avoid take, ENP fire management personnel will coordinate all burning activities with park biologists familiar with the Bartram's hairstreak butterfly's current status and distribution.
 The incidental take is expected to be in the form of harm, harassment, and direct mortality.